Cannabis in Rhode Island

 Cannabis in Rhode Island is legal for medical and adult use.
-Medical use was legalized through legislation approved in 2006, and adult use in 2022.
+Medical use of cannabis was legalized in Rhode Island through legislation approved in 2006, and recreational adult use was legalized in 2022.

 Prohibition

 Rhode Island first banned the sale of cannabis without a prescription in 1918.

 As of 2012, Rhode Island had some of the strictest mandatory minimums for large-scale cannabis possession in the United States.
 Possession of more than 5 kg results in a sentence of 20 years' imprisonment and fines of between $25,000 and $100,000.

 Legalization proposals

 Bills to legalize marijuana have been introduced in the Rhode Island General Assembly every year since 2011, but have to date been "held for further study" with no action.

 The group Regulate Rhode Island (the state affiliate of the Marijuana Policy Project) advocates for legalization.

 Following the success of recreational cannabis ballot initiatives in four states and the District of Columbia in 2012 and 2014, advocates in Rhode Island, where there is no public ballot initiative process, pressed their legislature to allow a public vote on legalizing recreational cannabis.
 In 2016 advocates cited a recent Brown University poll showing 55% of state residents support legalization.
 A February 2017 poll showed 59% of Rhode Islanders in favor of full legalization.

 Bills legalizing any adult use, establishing legal sales, and expunging past offenses were signed into law on May 25, 2022.
+The bill was celebrated for its policies focused on promoting equity, including offering priority store licenses to low-income applicants and worker co-ops and the "automatic," state-initiated expungement of past marijuana convictions in rather than requiring people to petition the court for an expungement.